melzreal/snack-odyssey-backend/README.md

 * Seed the db and party away

-A country has many places, a user has many countries and places through countries
+A country has has many countries

-Or a user has many travels, and many countries through travels and many places through countries
+A country many places
+A place many snacks

+..endless snacking opportunities, say what